 يَا أَيُّهَا الَّذِينَ آمَنُوا تُوبُوا إِلَى اللَّهِ تَوْبَةً نَّصُوحًا

 “O you who have faith, repent to Allah with sincere repentance.”(Surah Al-Tahrim 66:8)

-For repentance we must do “tawbah” which is an Arabic word means “to turn”.
+For repentance, we must do “tawbah” which is an Arabic word that means “to turn”.
 Tawbah is to turn towards Allah in obedience after having disobeyed Him.
 Repentance is of great importance in Islam.
-For a faithful Muslim, it is a major gateway to fix one’s life and modify one’s wrongful acts.
+For a faithful Muslim, it is a major gateway to fixing one’s life and modifying one’s wrongful acts.
 Thus we can say sincere and faithful repentance, is free from excuse and hypocrisy or duplicity.

 Some of these names are related to His mercy and forgiveness.
 Let us look at some of these names: